NateEaton/mind-pwa/README.md

 *   **PWA Functionality:**
     *   Installable to your device's home screen (requires HTTPS connection).
     *   Offline access to cached application files via Service Worker.
-*   **Data Management:**
-    *   Export all current tracking data and history to a JSON file.
-    *   Import data from a previously exported JSON file (replaces existing data).
 *   **Responsive Design:** Basic styling adjustments for use on mobile and desktop devices.

 ## Technology Stack